Winter getaways within easy reach of the USA

 Richard Semik/Shutterstock

 The island nation’s capital, Port of Spain, is reachable on direct routes from Houston, New York, Orlando and Miami.
-Most flights take around five or six hours, though from Miami they’re a mere three hours and 45 minutes.
-Alongside US carriers like United, Caribbean Airlines is a popular choice, and we've heard your inflight meal will be something special.
-It could consist of a traditional Caribbean dish like Trindad and Tobago's very own 'doubles' (curried chickpeas served in a fried flatbread).
+Most flights take five or six hours, though from Miami they’re a mere three hours and 45 minutes.
+Alongside US carriers like United, Caribbean Airlines is a popular choice, and we've heard your inflight meal might be something special.
+It could consist of a traditional Caribbean dish like Trinidad and Tobago's very own 'doubles' (curried chickpeas served in a fried flatbread).

-Once dismissed as a bit insalubrious, this South American underdog is now rightly making its way onto tourist radars.
+Once dismissed as a bit insalubrious, this South American underdog is, like much of Colombia, now making its way onto tourist radars.
 Offering a pleasant year-round climate – think average lows of 17°C (63°F) and highs of 28°C (82°F) – you'll discover an eclectic mix of neighbourhoods, plus fascinating initiatives like the graffiti tour run by social enterprise Casa Kolacho.

 Matthieu Berrone/Shutterstock

-Medellin isn’t far from Colombia’s celebrated coffee region either, and you can visit nearby plantations to learn about the bean-to-brew process.
-Regular flight options to Colombia’s second city include Miami, at just under 3.5 hours, and New York at just under six.
+Medellín isn’t far from Colombia’s celebrated coffee region either, and you can visit nearby plantations to learn about the bean-to-brew process.
+Regular flight options to Colombia’s second city include Miami, at just under three and a half hours, and New York at just under six.
 Direct routes also go from Orlando, while choice airlines include Spirit and Avianca.
 It's a brilliant break to brag to your friends about back home.

 Kirill Neiezhmakov/Shutterstock